graphhopper/graphhopper/docs/core/routing.md

 ## Heading

-The flexibile and hybrid mode allows to add a desired heading (north based azimuth between 0 and 360 degree) to any point.
-Adding a heading makes it more likely that a route starts towards the provided direction:
+The flexible and hybrid modes allow adding a desired heading (north based azimuth between 0 and 360 degree) to any point.
+Adding a heading makes it more likely that a route starts towards the provided direction, because roads going into other directions are penalized (see the Routing.HEADING_PENALTY parameter)
 ```java
 GHRequest req = new GHRequest().addPoint(new GHPoint (latFrom, lonFrom), favoredHeading).addPoint(new GHPoint (latTo, lonTo));
 ```